 - Medium Peel: Glycolic or trichloroacetic acid is applied to penetrate the out and middle layers of skin to remove damaged skin cells.
 The treatment is used to improve age spots, fine lines and wrinkles, freckles and moderate skin discoloration.
 It also can be used to smooth rough skin and treat some precancerous skin growths, i.e. actinic keratosis.

 - Deep Peel: Tricholoracetic acid or phenol is applied to deeply penetrate the middle layer of skin to remove damaged skin cells.
 The treatment removes moderate lines, age spots, freckles, and shallow scars.
 Patients will see a dramatic improvement in skin appearance.
 The procedure is used on the face and only can be performed once.

-What to Expect During Chemical Peel Treatment
+What Should I Expect During A Chemical Peel

 Chemical peel treatment begins with gentle face cleansing while the patient lies comfortably on the treatment table.
 After cleansing, the eyes may be covered with gauze or cotton.

 Depending on the depth of peel selected, a topical or regional anesthetic may be used before the chemical solution is applied.
 Oral pain medication may be taken prior to treatment.
 Anesthetic is discussed in advanced to ensure patient comfort.